-This position reports to an Associate Director, Corporate Partnerships within Johns Hopkins Technology Ventures (JHTV).
-In this role, the Alliance Associate/Manager (AA/M) supports industry alliance management and partnering efforts for the Johns Hopkins Technology Ventures (JHTV) Corporate Partnerships team.
+This position reports to a Director, Corporate Partnerships within Johns Hopkins Technology Ventures (JHTV).
+In this role, the Alliance Associate/Manager (AA/M) supports therapeutic-focused industry alliance management and partnering efforts for the Johns Hopkins Technology Ventures (JHTV) Corporate Partnerships team.
 Responsibilities include managing the relationships and contractual obligations between the Johns Hopkins University (JHU) and third party partners that arise from strategically important research collaborations.
 The alliance management process is initiated immediately after a deal or collaboration is signed, and it is the AA/M’s job to support the translation of complex scientific, operational and financial terms, conditions and obligations into manageable activities and milestones to facilitate contract compliance and the advancement of new technologies.
 The AA/M will work closely with external partners, inventors, and internal groups to coordinate post-deal compliance and research obligations.
 The AA/M will create and maintain complex project plans and project activities, coordinate alliance team meetings, and prepare annual reports.

 The AA/M is a positive, energetic, self-starter that develops strong relationships and networks, influences decisions and thinks strategically about JHU assets.
 S/he is also a strong verbal and written communicator, and can juggle many diverse and (sometimes) competing scientific and business situations to ensure successful, long-term partnerships between JHU and other organizations.

 Note:This position is grant funded until June 2021 and is not eligible for visa sponsorship.